vgvinter/biomassml/README.md

 This approach aims to be used for optimizing biomass utilization in the gasification process.
 It allows you to identify promising gasification pathways for biomasses, and to find optimal process operating conditions.

-> TODO show in a very small amount of space the **MOST** useful thing your package can do.
-Make it as short as possible!
-You have an entire set of docs for later.

 ### Command Line Interface

 The biomassml command line tool is automatically installed.
 It can